List of Midsomer Murders characters: Supporting characters

 Cully Barnaby (later Dixon) (Laura Howard) (series 1–13)— Tom and Joyce's only child takes her first name from a village on Lake Geneva in Switzerland, where she was conceived during her parents' honeymoon.
 An inquisitive and bold young woman, she's inherited her parents' friendly attitudes and community spirit.
 Early in the series, she attended Cambridge University and dated a fellow drama student, called Nico (Ed Waters).
 After that, she sometimes went out with and secretly flirted with DS Troy and DS Scott.
 She is an actress and frequently takes temporary jobs in the Midsomer area when "resting" between assignments.
 Like her mother, her tendency to do community work often leaves her personally involved with the murders that take place.
 She meets Simon Dixon (Sam Hazeldine) in "The Axeman Cometh", becomes engaged to him in "Death In A Chocolate Box", and marries him in "Blood Wedding".

 Detective Constable Gail Stephens (Kirsty Dillon) (series 10–13)— a colleague of Tom Barnaby and DS Jones, who often helps them in their cases, sometimes providing valuable insight.
 Gail was transferred to Midsomer from Binwell.
 Gail is cheery but emotional, breaking down in tears when, after initially serving as a uniformed woman police constable, she was appointed as a plain-clothed CID detective.
 Throughout Gail's appearances, it is implied that she is on the point of having an affair with Sgt Jones, but when it came to the crunch he decided that he did not want to get too heavily involved with a colleague, after which Gail effectively snubbed him.
-Strangely, Gail has not been seen since "Fit For Murder".
+She made her last appearance in the series 13 episode "Fit For Murder" in 2011.

 Dr. Catherine "Kath" Bullard (Alwyne Taylor) (series 1–10) — the wife of forensic pathologist George Bullard and a friend of Joyce Barnaby.
 She is a medical physician who works at Midsomer Market Medical Centre.
-She makes sporadic appearances until series 10.
+She makes sporadic appearances until series 10 and a cameo appearance in the series 25 episode "Lawn of the Dead" in 2025.

 Sykes (Sykes) (series 14–18) joined the cast in 2011 as John Barnaby's family dog.
-A Jack Russell terrier rescue dog, Sykes appeared in every episode for five years, providing warm companionship to his humans and occasional comic relief.
+A Jack Russell Terrier rescue dog, Sykes appeared in every episode for five years, providing warm companionship to his humans and occasional comic relief.
 When his real-life owners put him into retirement, series 19 opened with a scene of the Barnabys paying respect at a grave in their back garden.
 By the end of the episode, the family has taken in a new rescue dog, Paddy.